iomedhealth/OMOPAnalyticsGuide/_getting_started/setup.md

 # Getting Started

-This document provides step-by-step instructions for setting up and configuring the IOMED Real World Evidence Summer School 2025 development environment.
+This document provides step-by-step instructions for setting up and configuring the IOMED Data Space Platform development environment.
 It covers the installation of required software, project configuration, and initial usage of the R package ecosystem for OMOP CDM analysis.

 For information about specific analytical workflows, see [Core Analytics Workflow](../core_workflow).
 For detailed package documentation, see [R Package Reference](../package_reference).
 For educational materials and presentations, see [Educational Materials](../educational_materials).

 ## Prerequisites and Installation Requirements

-The IOMED Real World Evidence Summer School 2025 requires a specific development environment with R, RStudio, and supporting tools.
+The IOMED Data Space Platform requires a specific development environment with R, RStudio, and supporting tools.
 The following software components must be installed in the correct order.

 ### Required Software Components